dimitarpg13/cpp_templates_complete_guide/basics/README.md

 ```
 So in this case the function template `std::declval<>()` is used as a placeholder for an object reference of a specific type.
 The function does not have a definition and therefore cannot be called (and does not create an object).
 Hence, it can only be used in unevaluated operands (such as those of `decltype` and `sizeof` constructs).
 So, instead of trying to create an object, you can assume you have an object of the corresponding type.
 To avoid that we have to call a (default) constructor for `T1` and `T2` to be able to call operator `?:` in the expression to initialize `RT`, we use `std::declval` to "use" objects of the corresponding type without creating them.
 This is only possible in the unevaluated context of `decltype`.

+2. We can also use the `std::common_type<>` type trait to specify the default valye for the return type:

 ## Appendix